Shia Islam in South Asia: Jahangir and Shah Jahan

 Imambaraa Hussaini Dalan in Dhaka, built by Mir Murad under patronage of Shah Shuja, who was governor of Bengal in Shah Jahan's era.

 Jahangir and Shah Jahan both continued Akbar's policy of coexistence and secularism.
 Although Jahangir executed Qazi Nurullah Shushtari, it was not for religious reasons; rather, he disliked many of his father's associates and acted against them.
 As an eighteenth century editor of Jahangirnama puts it:

 "the new sovereign possibly wished to draw a line under the rule of his father and all those associated needed to be sidelined".

 Jahangir's jailing of the aforementioned Ahmad Sirhindi, is also indicative of his indifference towards sectarian conflicts.
 Francisco Pelsaert, a Dutch merchant who lived in Agra between 1620 and 1627 AD, gives an account of people openly commemorating Muharram:

 "In commemoration of this tragedy, they wail all night for a period of ten days.
 The women recite lamentations and display grief.
 The men carry two decorated coffins on the main roads of the city with many lamps.
 Large crowds attend these ceremonies, with great cries of mourning and noise.
-The chief event is on the last night, when it seems as if a Pharoah had killed all the infants in one night.
+The chief event is on the last night, when it seems as if a Pharoah[sic] had killed all the infants in one night.
 The outcry lasts till the first quarter of the day".

 A similar liberty was noticed when Mahmud Balkhi visited Lahore in Muharram 1625 AD, he wrote:

 "The whole city was commemorating Muharram with passion and enthusiasm.
 Tazias were taken out on the 10th and the shops were closed.
 However, a stampede due to failure of crowd control resulted in deaths of around 75 people".